-- Measure was testing using pooled data for individual and group clinicians, but is specified for both.
+Measure was testing using pooled data for individual and group clinicians, but is specified for both.
 NQF requires separate analysis for these two types of providers.
-Therefore, this measure is scored as insufficient by staff. - Developer has specified the measure for outpatient, post acute care and domicillary settings, but these analyses were not conducted separately, nor is the care setting clearly articulated in the submission.
+Therefore, this measure is considered insufficient until developer provides separate analyses.

-• The specifications of the measure are otherwise precise and unambiguous.
+- Developer has specified the measure for outpatient, post acute care and domicillary settings, but these analyses were not conducted separately, nor is the care setting clearly articulated in the submission. - The specifications of the measure are otherwise precise and unambiguous.
 Score level reliability testing was conducted using a signal to noise approach.
-Results of this testing demonstrated high reliability.
+Results of this testing demonstrated high reliability for the pooled data.
 To test validity, the developer conducted a correlation analysis with Diabetes: Eye Exam (PQRS #117).
 Results of that analysis showed a very weak correlation.